laravel/nova-docs/3.0/resources/relationships.md

 ## Searchable Relations

-By default, when the `BelongsTo`, `MorphTo`, and `MorphToMany` relationship fields are shown on a resource creation / update screen, a simple drop-down selection menu will be displayed.
+By default, when the `BelongsTo`, `MorphTo`, and `MorphToMany` relationship fields are shown on a resource creation / update page, a simple drop-down selection menu will be displayed.
 However, this can quickly become cumbersome if a resource model has many records.
 For example, imagine a drop-down selection menu populated with over 10,000 users!

 Instead of displaying a drop-down selection menu, you may mark your relationships as `searchable`.
 When a relationship is marked as `searchable`, a beautiful search input control will be displayed instead: